MicrosoftDocs/SupportArticles-docs/support/windows-client/application-management/modern-apps-application-packages-reported-vulnerable.md

 To resolve this issue, use one or more of the following methods:

-### Method 1: Ensure that the app is updated for all users in the system by reconnecting to the machine with user profiles.
+### Method 1: Ensure that the app is updated for all users in the system by reconnecting to the machine with user profiles

 1. Identify the user profiles in which the old Appx version package is installed by using the Appx cmdlet [Get-AppxPackage](/powershell/module/appx/get-appxpackage) from an elevated PowerShell window: